poibear/AnxietyPredictor/README.md

 notebook* (7.0.6)
 ipykernel* (6.28.0)
 ```
-\* - Dependencies are essential for running the proof of concept Jupyter Notebook in the TESTING directory
+\* - Starred dependencies are essential for running the proof of concept Jupyter Notebook in the Backend Visualizer directory

 ### Suggestions